KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 # Security

 The three main things to make sure you have are authentication, authorisation, and encryption.
 Authentication is making sure the user is who they say they are and that the message received from them has not been tampered with.
 Authorization is about what the user is allowed, or authorized to do.
 Encryption is making sure that an intercepted message cannot be understood.
+Just having one thing in place for each of these three security aspects is not sufficient, but some things contribute to multiple of these aspects anyway.

 ## HTTP authentication